 - If the website can automatically detect input error and suggests a correction

-You can be at least be guaranteed of satisfactory conformance to the Section 508 requirements if your website and applications can be configured to the above user interface conformance.
+You can be guaranteed satisfactory conformance to the Section 508 requirements if your website and applications can be configured to the above user interface conformance.
 I’d say you have a WCAG 2.0 compliance website or application with these.

 Ensure 508 Compliance with an Accessibility Strategy